boschresearch/autoclip/README.md

 ## Installation

-An envrionment including the dependencies of AutoCLIP can be created as follows:
+An environment including the dependencies of AutoCLIP can be created as follows:

 ```
 python -m venv .venv